 2222 N Tampa Street – Tampa – FL 33602 – Phone: 813.276.5654

 5410 N 20th Street – Tampa – FL 33610 – Phone: 813.276.5654 x 250

-The GED needed an overhaul to remain a credible alternative to a high school education and it won’t get any closer as the new testing system.
+The GED needed an overhaul to remain a credible alternative to a high school diploma and it won’t get any closer as the new testing system.
 Many multiple-choice questions have gone in favor of a greater concentration on critical thinking and essay-style answers.
-The most remarkable change, however, is that the new GED exam is done entirely on a computer.
+The most remarkable change, however, is that the GED exam is done entirely on a computer.

 No longer do you need to prepare for everything at the same time.
 Your scores count for two years from the time of your initial registration.
 Online testing is NOT possible; you must come in person to a state-designated testing site.
-The passing score was adjusted in March 2016.
-Read all about this important decision here.

 Preparation is key

 The GED tests are only available in a computer-based version, so basic keyboarding and computer skills are absolutely required.
 This is only natural because, in the contemporary workplace, these skills are also needed for virtually any position.
 The new exam is quite challenging so be sure to appear at a GED testing well prepared.

 Is the GED exam offered online?